Chart Color Schemes

 AreaSearch assessment of residential development activity positions Bankstown among the top 25% of areas assessed nationwide

-If current construction levels continue, housing supply may lag behind population growth, potentially intensifying buyer competition and supporting price increases.
+Future projections estimate Bankstown will add 12,623 residents by 2041.
+If current construction levels persist, housing supply may lag population growth, potentially intensifying buyer competition and supporting price growth.

 Frequently Asked Questions - Development